SyedSaifGhouse/CLIMATE-GUARDIAN/README.md

-Tools and Technologies Used
+<ins> TOOLS AND TECHNOLOGIES USED </ins>

 The platform is a modern digital system, built using:

-Frontend Technologies
+Frontend Technologies :
 HTML5 – Structure and layout of webpages.
 CSS3 – Styling, colors, typography, and responsive design.
 JavaScript – Interactivity, form handling, and dynamic updates.

-Backend / Server Technologies
+Backend / Server Technologies :
 Python / Flask
 Used for backend logic, user handling, and dashboards.

-Database
+Database :
 My SQLite
 Used for storing student profiles, point logs, and admin data.